Meghan McCain Says Confusion Over Defund Police Movement Gives Donald Trump A ‘Really Great Campaign Slogan’

 McCain faced some backlash for her comments on Monday’s show, explaining that while she is in favor of police reform, she wasn’t in support of the movement.

-On Tuesday, she clarified that her concern about the movement, which seeks to reduce or remove funding or to otherwise reform some police departments across the country, was over its messaging.
+On Tuesday, she clarified that her concern about the movement — which seeks to redistribute the funding of police departments as part of their reform — was over its messaging.

 “If you were to hire me to advise you to run for office, there are a few tenants of politics that have not changed.
 One of them is if you’re explaining, you’re losing and there’s a lot of explaining going on on this,” she said.
 “I will tell you, if you mean ‘Reform,’ say ‘Reform.’
 If you mean ‘Defund,’ say ‘Defund,’ people are confused.”